raceintospace/raceintospace/README.md

 The most recent stable releases are available from [SourceForge](http://sourceforge.net/projects/raceintospace/).
-There is a more recent (interim) 1.2 release on Flatpak (which shows as 2.0), https://flathub.org/apps/details/org.raceintospace.Raceintospace.
+There is a more recent (interim) 1.2 release on Flatpak (which mistakenly shows as 2.0), https://flathub.org/apps/details/org.raceintospace.Raceintospace.
 More recent yet is the 2.0 beta available here at https://github.com/raceintospace/raceintospace/releases/tag/v.2.0beta.
-The repository here contains a work-in-progress modernization of the game, so if you want to run the very latest version, you will have to download and compile the source here.
+The repository here contains a work-in-progress modernization of the game, so if you want to run the very latest version, you will have to download and compile the source.
+Instructions are below.

 We have made a number of improvements to the game, and are hoping to do a release soon.
 The changes made can be viewed in ChangeLog.md above.